isa-pilpre/data-analysis-bellabeat/Chapter2-Prepare.md

 I also applied conditional formatting in Google Sheets to highlight cells with matching filenames, which confirmed that all the 11 files from the first folder had "twin" files in the second folder.
 The second folder contained an additional 7 files not found in the first.

 Once the filenames were verified, I concatenated the matching twin files using R and stored the combined files in a new folder named "`FitBit_Complete_Data`".
-This new, unified folder contains 18 CSV files (11 combined twin files and 7 additional files from the initial folder2).

 Part of my [code](BELLABEAT_Combining_Twin_Files.R) for file concatenation: